 - You are motivated to get control over emotional tirades

-- You can commit to weekly sessions with the therapist
+- You can commit to weekly sessions with a therapist

-- You are willing to practice helpful techniques outside of sessions
+- You are willing to practice techniques outside of sessions

 - You are willing to collaborate with your therapist

-There are certain situations where you might not be ready for counseling sessions with us.
+There are certain situations in which you might not be ready for counseling sessions with us.